Hambalieu/reading-notes/class4reading.md

 Ordered lists are for lists where the order of the items does matter, such as a recipe.
 These are wrapped in an <ol> element.

 anchor <a>href=</a> to add a link

+Semantics:

+In HTML, for example, the <h1> element is a semantic element, which gives the text it wraps around the role (or meaning) of "a top level heading on your page."

+<h1>This is a top level heading</h1>

+there are more example of semantics example header ,footer etc